-- Create a system of web-based, user-oriented, data access portals to California's water quality monitoring and assessment information, developed and implemented by a series of decentralized, issue-specific workgroups operating under the Monitoring Council's overall guidance and approval - Organize portals around themes that are framed as easily understood questions that deliver data to those people who need it in ways that directly meet their highest-priority needs, including - a.
+- Create a system of web-based, user-oriented, data access portals to California's water quality monitoring and assessment information, developed and implemented by a series of decentralized, issue-specific workgroups operating under the Monitoring Council's overall guidance and approval - Portals are to be organized around themes that are framed as easily understood questions that deliver data to those people who need it in ways that directly meet their highest-priority needs, including - a.
 A map-based interface - b.
 Data and assessment information at a variety of space and time scales - c.
 Ad hoc data query and analysis tools - d.
 Ability to download raw data - 3.
-Create a website that provides a single, coordinated, global point of entry to water quality data, assessment results, and supporting information and that provides a design template for the complete set of theme-based web portals; this will provide both incentive and a mechanism for achieving greater standardization among related programs - Manage monitoring and assessment information through distributed, but federated, systems of databases and data centers linked through data exchange networks to centralized web portal access points - 5.
-Empower the theme-based workgroups to develop and enhance the portals and their underlying monitoring and assessment programs so as to achieve high scores in all of the following six attributes: - a.
+A website that provides a single, coordinated, global point of entry to water quality data, assessment results, and supporting information and that provides a design template for the complete set of theme-based web portals; this will provide both incentive and a mechanism for achieving greater standardization among related programs - 4.
+Monitoring and assessment information is managed through distributed, but federated, systems of databases and data centers linked through data exchange networks to centralized web portal access points - 5.
+The portals and their underlying monitoring and assessment programs be developed and enhanced by the theme-based workgroups to achieve high scores in all of the following six attributes: - a.
 Program strategy, objectives, and designs that support informed decisions - b.
 Consistent and fully described indicators and methods - c.
 Integrated but distributed data management - d.
 Consistent assessment endpoints - e.
 Timely and complete reporting with multiple levels of access - f.
-Program sustainability with resources that support sharing of data and assessments beyond the scope of individual projects and programs - 6.
-Standardize monitoring and assessment and data management methods to increase comparability within and between data types and the development of tools to improve data integration that achieve an appropriate balance between statewide consistency and regional flexibility - 7.
-Foster cooperative relationships between the Monitoring Council, theme-based workgroups, and regional and local monitoring programs through the exchange of
+Program sustainability with resources that support sharing of data and assessments beyond the scope of individual projects and programs - Standardization of monitoring and assessment and data management methods to increase comparability within and between data types and the development of tools to improve data integration that achieve an appropriate balance between statewide consistency and regional flexibility - 7.
+Foster cooperative relationships between the Monitoring Council, theme-based workgroups, and regional and local monitoring programs through the exchange of training, support and tools in return for enhanced development and access to monitoring data that can be used for baseline and broad-scale assessments

-- training, support and tools in return for enhanced development and access to monitoring data that can be used for baseline and broad-scale assessments - 8.
-Develop recommendations for long-term-sustainable funding mechanisms to support the above efforts, the ongoing work of the Monitoring Council, and the theme-based workgroups
+8. Developing recommendations for long-term-sustainable funding mechanisms to support the above efforts, the ongoing work of the Monitoring Council, and the theme-based workgroups